ellysh/video-game-bots/ClickerBots/output-device-capture.md

     MsgBox(0, "Coords", "Changes not found.") endif
 ```
-This is the algorithm to test `FFLocalizeChanges` function with the script:
+This is the algorithm to launch this script:

 1. Launch Notepad application and maximize its window.
-2. Launch `FFLocalizeChanges.au3` script.
+2. Launch the `FFLocalizeChanges.au3` script.
-3. Switch to the Notepad window.
+3. Switch to Notepad's window.
-4. Wait a message box with "Change a picture now" text.
+4. Wait until the message box with the "Change a picture now" text appear.
-5. Type several symbols into the Notepad window.
+5. Type several symbols in the Notepad window.
-6. Wait a message box with coordinates of the added text.
-It should appear after five seconds since the previous message box.
+6. Wait until a message box with coordinates of the added text appear.
+There is a five seconds delay between showing this message box and previous one.

-Functions of the FastFind library operating with **SnapShots**.
-SnapShot is a term of the library and it means a copy of the screen in a memory.
-The SnapShot has been taken implicitly in previous script by `FFBestSpot` function.
-But we take two SnapShot explicitly by `FFSnapShot` function in the `FFLocalizeChanges.au3` script.
-First SnapShot is taken in five seconds after the script launching.
-This delay is needed for switching to the Notepad window.
-Second SnapShot is taken in five seconds after the showing a message box with "Change a picture now" text.
-This delay is needed for performing your actions that will change the screen picture.
+Functions of the FastFind library operate with **SnapShots**.
+SnapShot is a copy of the screen in memory.
+When we use the `FFBestSpot` function, the SnapShot for analyzing is made implicitly.
+But we should make SnapShots explicitly in case of the `FFLocalizeChanges` function usage.
+This function compares two SnapShots to find how they are differ.

+First SnapShot is made by the `FFSnapShot` function in five seconds after launching the `FFLocalizeChanges.au3` script.
+This five seconds delay is needed for you to switch to the Notepad window.
+Second SnapShot is made in five seconds after the showing a message box with "Change a picture now" text.
+This delay is needed for you to type the text.

-`FFSnapShot` function takes these parameters:
+The `FFSnapShot` function takes these parameters:

 | Parameter | Description |
 | -- | -- |